Particular/docs.particular.net/tutorials/message-replay/tutorial.md

 snippet: ShippingPubSubConfig

-This is, again, because MSMQ does not support native Publish/Subscribe, so subscribers need to know which [logical endpoint](/nservicebus/endpoints/) to listen for events.
+This is also because MSMQ does not support native Publish/Subscribe, so subscribers need to know which [logical endpoint](/nservicebus/endpoints/) to listen for events.

 The last change in the solution is [disabling delayed retries](/nservicebus/recoverability/configure-delayed-retries.md) in the **Sales** endpoint's **Program.cs** file: